lrezek/Neo4Laravel/README.md

 }
 ```

-You may need to add the package dependencies as well:
+You may need to add the package dependencies as well, depending on your minimum-stability setting:

 ```JavaScript
 {